Home

 Patterson commanded every aspect of his business.
 He had a vision for what was best for his company and the city of Dayton, Ohio.
 He was not only an industrialist pioneer but also a conscious humanitarian.
 He believed in creating a healthy environment in the workplace.
 He promoted the personal growth and education of his employees.
 In time, the practices put in place by Patterson would give NCR a reputation as a business school.

 Some of the amenities Patterson provided to his employees were actual chairs for machine operators, indoor bathrooms, clean air ventilation, and an on-site infirmary.
 While some of this may seem essential in a modern sense, it was revolutionary at the time.
-His compassion for his company and the people that made it up were well known.
+His compassion for his company and the people that made it up was well known.

 Initiation of Sales Training

-As part of Patterson’s efforts to better his company, he created an intricate system of management to allow him to monitor and train company salesman.
+As part of Patterson’s efforts to better his company, he created an intricate system of management to allow him to monitor and train company salesmen.
 This included assigning trainees territory and memorizing sales scripts.
 In time, Patterson began to hold conventions and put on thematic sales contests to pressure his sales team to snuff out the competition.

 Patterson’s program was the first of its kind and is largely claimed to be the first sales training school.
 It was hosted on the grounds of the NCR factory campus at Sugar Camp in Dayton, Ohio.